 Your website should be all about your customers.
-What they get, how you can help make their life better, and what jobs you or your products help them do.
+What they get, how you can help improve their lives, and what jobs you or your products help them do.

 This principle could be summed up in five short words: you are not the hero.
 Let me say that again, you are not the hero.

-You see, what a lot of companies do is they think they’re the hero of their customer’s story.
-I mean, after all they have the problem and you’re coming with the solution.
-So you’re the hero right?
+You see, what a lot of companies do is they think they’re the hero of their customer’s stories.
+After all, they have the problem, and you’re coming up with the solution.
+So you’re the hero, right?
 Right.
 You solved their problem.
 You changed their life.
-Except, while every story does have a hero, in your customer’s story it’s not you.
+Except, while every story does have a hero, in your customer’s story, it’s not you.
 It’s them.

-If you do what your competition isn’t, and make your customer feel like the hero that they want to be, they’ll come back to you because you’re the only one they know who makes them feel like you do.
+If you do what your competition isn’t and make your customers feel like the hero they want to be, they’ll come back to you because you’re the only one they know who makes them feel like you do.

 So, how do you do that, you ask?
-You just do a 180 degree shift in your messaging and you reposition yourself as the guide, the helper.
+You just do a 180-degree shift in your messaging and reposition yourself as the guide, the helper.

 Even your about page needs to reflect this principle.
-Your about page isn’t about you, it’s about your customers, the ways they struggle, and how you can help them.
-Unless people are hiring you for your team, they’re not coming to you looking for long lists of team members or a company history.
+Your about page isn’t about you, it’s about your customers, how they struggle, and how you can help them.
+Unless people are hiring you for your team, they’re not coming to you looking for long lists of team members or company history.
 They want to know if you can fix THEIR problem.

 On your home page, instead of saying, “We do this and that,” say, “We can help you do this and that.”
-You see the difference?
-In the first example, you’re the one doing, and in the second example, they’re the one doing (and you’re the one helping).
+Do you see the difference?
+In the first example, you’re the one doing; in the second example, they’re the one doing (and you’re helping).

-Make your entire website about your customer and you’ll create raving fans that’ll buy once and keep coming back for more.
+Make your entire website about your customer, and you’ll create raving fans who buy once and keep coming back for more.

 2. Your website is overwhelming

-Have you ever been to a website that just bombarded you with tons of information right off the bat.
-There was so much there, you didn’t know what was important or what to look at next.
+Have you ever been to a website that just bombarded you with tons of information right off the bat?
+There was so much there you didn’t know what was necessary or what to look at next.
 It was just so overwhelming you had to leave.

-What most companies do is drown their customers in information before they’re ready for it.
+Most companies drown their customers in information before they’re ready for it.